Skip to main content

 Key benefits are:

-Use simple code statements which can utilize logic and variables to tailor messaging to your customers
+• Use simple code statements with logic and variables to tailor messaging to your customers.

-Capable of customize different elements of WebShop to suit your business needs
+• Capable of customizing different elements of WebShop to suit your business needs.

 Introducing terms and concepts used in this article